-Figure 15: Null-clines (31) and (32).
+Figure 16: Null-clines (31) and (32).
 Flow direction of the vector field is shown with the arrows.
 Fixed point $\vec{x}^ = (x^, y^)^T$ shown with the hollow bullet is assumed to be unstable.

-Slide 14 shows a promising trapping region.
+Slide 14 shows a promising trapping region, that is proposed by our main textbook.
 If we can show that vector field defined by Sys.
 (30) flows into this trapping region, then we have proven the existence of a closed orbit.